electro-cute-angels/informatic-flows/blender-bone-motion-exporter/README.md

 - Large files may take longer to process - use the Frame Step option to reduce file size

 ## Possible Use Cases / Workflows
-- Generative music in Pure Data
+- [ML] Build your own training set
-- Web-based animations
+- [PCG] Procedural content generation in Pure Data
-- ML model training
+- [WebGL] Build complex vertex and fragment shaders
 - .. more use cases soon

 ## License